exercism/ruby/README.md

 If you're just getting started and looking for a helpful way to get involved, take a look at [regenerating the test suites][#regenerating-a-test-suite], [porting an exercise from another language][port exercise], or [creating an automated test generator][#implementing-a-generator].

+We are also available at our community forum: [building-exercism]

 ## Ruby icon

 The Ruby icon is the Vienna.rb logo, and is used with permission.
 Thanks Floor